-Besides the forces above, there are other factors to consider as you build a brand strategy.
+Besides the forces above, you must consider other factors as you build a brand strategy.
 All components work together to create the brand people see and experience.

 Position describes how people perceive your business in the marketplace compared to competitors.
 Some examples of business positions are: